Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 #### 2.2 Traffic flow

-In this section, we will deeply go through how North-South/East-West traffic goes, and explain the OVS rules underly.
+In this section, we will deeply go through on North-South/East-West traffic, explain the OVS rules underly.

-* North-South traffic: traffic between instance and the external network (e.g. internet)
+* North-South traffic: traffic between VMs and the external network (e.g. internet)

-* East-West traffic: traffic between instances
+* East-West traffic: traffic between VMs

-##### 2.2.1 North-South traffice with instance
+##### 2.2.1 North-South traffice

 In the above section, we have introduced different networks used in OpenStack cloud.
+Let's assume VM1 with fixed IP: 192.168.30.4, floating IP: 10.71.17.81, when VM1 ping www.google.com, how the traffic goes.

 ![north-south](https://github.com/Annie-XIE/summary-os/blob/master/pic/north-south-traffic-mark.png)

-Let assume VM1(eth0 fixed IP: 192.168.30.4, floating IP: 10.71.17.81), VM1 ping www.google.com

 In compute node: